 The Manual provides a legal framework for the use of special investigative techniques, provides a legal basis for the protection of witnesses and the provision of compensation to victims, addresses procedural matters that may arise in the prosecution of Convention offences and the transfer of sentenced persons.

-The Manual of Model Legislative Provisions against Organized Crime, will also be made available in the future in French, Spanish, Russian, Arabic and Chinese on the tools and publications page, which contains further resources against transnational organized crime.
+The Manual of Model Legislative Provisions against Organized Crime, is available in English, French, Spanish, Russian, Arabic and Chinese.
+The tools and publications page contains further resources against transnational organized crime.